-The restrictions related to the duration of a non-competition undertaking and the maximum contractual penalty do not, however, apply to employees who, in view of their duties and status, are deemed to run an enterprise or an independent part thereof, or to have an independent status comparable to such managers.
-Even if the restrictions on the duration of the non-competition undertaking and the level of contractual penalty provided for in the ECA are not applied to the aforementioned managers, terms unreasonably restricting competition are prohibited under the Finnish Contracts Act.
-Therefore, a contract under which a person, in order to prevent or restrict competition, has undertaken not to engage in a certain activity or not to conclude an employment contract with another person engaging in such activity, may not bind a party who has made such a promise to the extent that it unreasonably restricts his or her freedom.
-In practice, the non-competition undertakings
+The restrictions relating to the duration of a non-competition undertaking and the maximum contractual penalty do not, however, apply to employees who, in view of their duties and status, are deemed to run an enterprise or an independent part thereof, or to have an independent status comparable with such managers.
+Even if the restrictions on the duration of the non-competition undertaking and the level of contractual penalty provided for in the ECA are not applied to the aforementioned managers, terms unreasonably obligation is agreed and at the time when the employer refers to the obligation; that is, when the employment relationship has been terminated.
+The fact that weighty grounds exist at the time of termination is not sufficient if, at the time of entry into the agreement, the grounds were not considered weighty enough.

-Based on recent case law, the existence of an extensive confidentiality obligation in force also after the expiry of employment may in certain cases be considered a sufficient means for protecting the employer's interest, as a consequence of which weight grounds for enforcing a non-competition undertaking have not been considered to exist.
+Based on recent case law, the existence of an extensive confidentiality obligation in force also after the expiry of employment may in certain cases be considered a sufficient means for protecting the employer's interest, as a consequence of which weighty grounds for enforcing a non-competition undertaking have not been considered to exist.

-In addition to actual competing activities, preparations for such activities, such as the establishment of a company intended to be involved in competing activities, may also be prohibited.
+In addition to actual competing activities, preparations for these activities, such as the establishment of a company intended to be involved in competing activities, may also be prohibited.
 For preparatory actions to be considered prohibited competing activities, an intention to harm the employer is usually required.